N-Quasi-Abelian Categories vs N-Tilting Torsion Pairs: Introduction

+In \cite[3.3.1]{BBD} Beilinson, Bernstein and Deligne introduced the notion of a $t$-structure obtained by tilting the natural one on $D(\cA)$ (derived category of an abelian category $\cA$) with respect to a torsion pair $(\cX,\cY)$.
+In \cite{HRS} Happel Reiten and Smal{\o} developed this procedure, they proved the Tilting Theorem: whenever $\cX$ is a \emph{tilting torsion class} (\ref{D:tilttorpair}) on $\cA$ there is a triangulated equivalence $D(\cH)\simeq D(\cA)$ where $\cH$ is the heart of the tilted $t$-structure.

-In 1999 J.-P. Schneiders devoted his work \cite{Schn} to the study of \emph{$1$-quasi-abelian} categories (i.e. additive categories admitting kernels and cokernels and such that any kernel-cokernel short exact sequence is stable by push-out and pull-back).
-This notion seems to have been introduced in the sixties in \cite{Ju} and we quote Rump paper \cite{Rump} for a short history of this notion.
-In \cite{Schn} Schneiders associated to any $1$-quasi-abelian category $\cE$ a triangulated category $D(\cE)$ endowed with a $1$-tilting pair of $t$-structures $(\cR,\cL)$ such that $\cE=\cH_\cR\cap\cH_\cL$.
+In \cite{Schn} J.-P. Schneiders associated to any quasi-abelian category $\cE$ (\ref{N4.1}) a triangulated category $D(\cE)$ endowed with a $1$-tilting pair of $t$-structures $(\cR,\cL)$ (\ref{D:1tpt}) such that $\cE=\cH_\cR\cap\cH_\cL$.

-Firstly Rump in \cite{Rual} and hence Bondal and Van den Bergh in their \cite[Appendix B]{BonVdBergh} provided (combining the above results) a bright equivalence between the previous notions: there is a one-to-one correspondence between quasi-abelian categories, tilting torsion (respectively cotilting torsion-free) classes, $1$-tilting pairs of $t$-structures.
-In this equivalence a quasi-abelian category $\cE$ can be represented as a tilting torsion class $\cE\hookrightarrow \cH_\cR$ and as a co-tilting torsion-free class $\cE\hookrightarrow \cH_\cL$.

-The main aim of this paper is to extend the previous equivalence to the so called $n$-tilting case.

-One can naturally generalize the $t$-structure side: a pair of $t$-structures $(\cD,\cT)$ on a triangulated category $\cC$ is called $n$-tilting if $\cD^{\leq -n}\subseteq\cT^{\leq 0}\subseteq \cD^{\leq 0}$ and $\cC\cong D(\cH_\cD)\cong D(\cH_\cT)$.
-In this direction Happel Reiten and Smal{\o} Tilting Theorem has been recently extended to the so called $n$-tilting case in \cite{FMT} and \cite{FMS}.
-What remains undefined is the $1$-quasi-abelian side and the notions of $n$-tilting torsion class (respectively $n$-cotilting torsion-free class).

-We propose in this paper a definition of $n$-quasi-abelian category such that: $0$-quasi-abelian categories are abelian categories, $1$-quasi-abelian categories are Schneiders $1$-quasi-abelian categories, $2$-quasi-abelian categories are additive categories admitting kernels and cokernels.
-Moreover any $n$-quasi-abelian category $\cE$ has a derived category $D(\cE)$ endowed with a $n$-tilting pair of $t$-structures $(\cR,\cL)$ such that $\cE=\cH_\cR\cap\cH_\cL$ which permits to extend the previous equivalence.
+Rump in \cite{Rual}, followed by Bondal and Van den Bergh in \cite[App.
+B]{BonVdBergh}, established an equivalence between the previous notions: given an additive category $\cE$, the following properties are equivalent: 1) $\cE$ is a $1$-quasi-abelian category, 2) $\cE$ is a $1$-tilting torsion class, 3) $\cE$ is a $1$-cotilting torsion-free class, 4) $\cE$ is the intersection of the hearts of a $1$-tilting pair of $t$-structures $(\cR, \cL)$ on $D(\cE)$.